 Grace Ji-Sun Kim is Associate Professor of Doctrinal Theology at Moravian Theological Seminary in Bethlehem, Pennsylvania.
 Her latest book is The Holy Spirit, Chi, and the Other: A Model of Global and Intercultural Pneumatology (2011).

-Grace Yia-Hei Kao is Associate Professor of Ethics at Claremont School of Theology in the Claremont Lincoln University Consortium.
+Grace Yia-Hei Kao is Associate Professor of Ethics at Claremont School of Theology.
 She is the author of Grounding Human Rights in a Pluralist World (Georgetown University Press, 2011) and is currently working on a second book project on Asian American Christian Ethics.
 She is also co-editing with Rebecca Todd Peters an anthology of articles exploring women’s theological lives that will feature, among others, a chapter by Grace Ji-Sun Kim.